rafamrslima/100days-codeup/log.md

 ### Day 11/100
 Today I learned a bit more about channels (range, close, select).
 And I kept working on my practical project for fetching crypto prices, I implemented an http request to get data from api.coingecko.com and I created a interactive CLI where the user can choose which coins to fetch the price.

+### Day 12/100
+Today I kept studying Golang - I saw some theory about pointers, stack and heap.
+And I made some more changes in the coin-fetcher project, adding a table price in the console for a more friendly view.